chrishubert/christophe-hubert/content/posts/basic-introduction-to-metrics-as-product-manager.md

 So, whether a product succeeds or fails, the product manager is always responsible.
 That's the burden and the beauty of being a product manager.

-## Product Manager is driven by KPI or metrics
+## Product Managers are driven by KPI or metrics

 In product management, we often say that success is defined by KPIs or metrics.
 But what does that really mean?
 In a nutshell, it means that we need to set goals for our products and track progress against those goals.
 KPIs and metrics are the tools that help us do that.